The Risk of Cyber is Real and Costly!

 In Canada, the cost, as of 2014, is estimated to be between $3-4 billion.

 Beyond monetary damage, there are other unquantifiable costs.
 These costs include loss of reputation, erosion of consumer confidence, loss of sales, and cost of security enhancements.

-While many businesses still do not have cyber insurance today, within 5 to 10 years it will be uncommon for the serious business operation to not have proper insurance coverage in this area.
+While many businesses still do not have cyber insurance today, within 5 to 10 years, it will be uncommon for serious business operations to not have proper insurance coverage in this area.

 There are many aspects of Cyber Risk Insurance.
-At Bryson Insurance, our team of insurance professionals provide a complimentary risk assessment to assist in identifying cyber risk exposure.
+Our team of insurance professionals at Bryson Insurance provides a complimentary risk assessment to assist in identifying cyber risk exposure.
 Connect with our team of professionals at 1-800-661-5196 or by clicking here to send us an e-mail.

 To provide an introduction, Cyber Liability often involves multiple channels of risk.
 These include Privacy Risk, Cyber Risk, and Liability Risk.